skundu42/rust-evm-learning/GUIDE.md

 ## Extending the EVM

 - Add opcodes: extend the `match` in `Evm::step` and update gas.
-- Improve accuracy: refine gas costs, implement additional state/environment (block data, call context).
+- Improve accuracy: refine gas (cold access, refunds), implement full call semantics, and more environment opcodes.
-- Precompiles: out of scope here, but you can model them by intercepting addresses.
+- Precompiles: extend hooks to support `sha256`, `ripemd160`, bn128 ops, `blake2f`, etc.

 ## Limitations

 - Educational focus; not consensus-accurate.
-- No account model or transaction execution environment.
+- World state and gas are approximations (no cold/warm access, incomplete refunds, etc.).
-- No call-related opcodes or external code execution.
+- Precompiles beyond identity are not implemented.

 ---